sassoftware/viya4-monitoring-kubernetes/logging/Azure_log_analytics_workspaces.md

 third-party products.
 As a result, log messages are handled consistently, regardless of the original source.

-In the standard solution, Fluent Bit sends the log messages to Elasticsearch.
+In the standard solution, Fluent Bit sends the log messages to OpenSearch.
 In this solution, the log messages are loaded into a Log Analytics workspace as a "custom log" source.
 You can then use Azure Monitor to explore, filter, and report on the collected log messages.
 By default, this solution also includes